As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 The first treatment step is to bring blood glucose levels within the normal range to help prevent further nerve damage.
 Blood glucose monitoring, meal planning, physical activity, and diabetes medicines or insulin will help control blood glucose levels.
 Symptoms may get worse when blood glucose is first brought under control, but over time, maintaining lower blood glucose levels helps lessen symptoms.
 Good blood glucose control may also help prevent or delay the onset of further problems.
 As scientists learn more about the underlying causes of neuropathy, new treatments may become available to help slow, prevent, or even reverse nerve damage.

 As described in the following sections, additional treatment depends on the type of nerve problem and symptom.
-If you have problems with your feet, your doctor may refer you to a foot care specialist.

 Medications used to help relieve diabetic nerve pain include

 - tricyclic antidepressants, such as amitriptyline, imipramine, and desipramine (Norpramin, Pertofrane)

 - other types of antidepressants, such as duloxetine (Cymbalta), venlafaxine, bupropion (Wellbutrin), paroxetine (Paxil), and citalopram (Celexa)

 - anticonvulsants, such as pregabalin (Lyrica), gabapentin (Gabarone, Neurontin), carbamazepine, and lamotrigine (Lamictal)